-In Romans 12:2, Paul warns readers not to be conformed to the ways of this world, but rather, to be transformed by God and conformed to the image of Christ.
+In Romans 12:2, Paul warned his readers not to be conformed to the ways of this world but rather to be transformed by God and conformed to the image of Christ.
 Alistair Begg explains that a Christian’s way of thinking changes as a result of God’s revelation of Himself.
-Our perspective on the world should be shaped by our view of the Kingdom, resulting in fully committing ourselves to doing God’s will.
+Our perspective on the world should be shaped by our view of the kingdom, resulting in fully committing ourselves to doing God’s will.

 Sermon Transcript: Print